stavsap/bot-dev-land/README.md

 # bot-dev-land
-a repo for quick bootstrapping different bots for well know services
+a repo for quick bootstrapping different bots for well know services. the purpose is to fast spin up a bot and continue your BU from there.